 The Tombs Offer a Rare Glimpse into a Necropolis

-The Tombs are a Must-See Attraction
+The Crypts are a Must-See Attraction

 The construction of the site provides insight into the lives of those who chose to be buried there during the 3rd and 4th centuries B.C.
 Carved directly out of the rock; the underground and open-air tombs serve as an everlasting reminder of what the people entombed there found significant in their final resting place.

-Columns and pillars iconic to the Hellenic period can still be seen in the remnants of the crypts.
+Doric columns and pillars iconic to the Hellenic period can still be seen in the remnants of the crypts.